Bang Chan: Songwriting and production

 Bang Chan along with bandmates Han and Changbin, writes and produces most of the group's music.
 In addition to his work with Stray Kids, he has also written and produced for other artists, contributing to various projects outside the group, demonstrating his skills as a songwriter and producer.
 He has written or produced for artists and groups including NiziU, JO1, Sky-Hi, and Show Lo.
 Bang Chan contributed to the songwriting and composition of Taiwanese singer Show Lo's track "我的世代 (Wo De Shi Dai)" from his full-length album No Idea, released in 2019, marking his first notable collaboration outside of Stray Kids.

 In April 2020, Stray Kids contributed to the soundtrack for the first season of the anime adaptation of Tower of God.
 Bang Chan co-wrote the opening theme "Top" and the ending theme "Slump", with him co-producing "Top" and solely producing "Slump".
 The single "Top" reached the top of the Oricon daily single rankings and dominated Tower Records' daily sales rankings on its release date, with all three versions securing the top three positions.
 In December, Bang Chan, as part of the producing team 3Racha, composed the solo song "Nevermind" for Yao Chen, a member of the Chinese boy group R1SE.
 The track became popular, topping the daily popularity chart on QQ Music for 16 consecutive days.

 Expanding his contributions, in February 2022, Bang Chan co-wrote and featured on the song "Just Breathe" in collaboration with Japanese rapper Sky-Hi.
 He and the other 3Racha members were awarded Best Hip Hop Video at the MTV VMAs Japan 2022 for their work on the track.
 Notably, in March, the same year, Bang Chan co-wrote and produced the song "YOLO-konde" for the Japanese global boy band JO1.
 The track was created as a theme song to support JO1 and their fans.
 In February 2023, Bang Chan, Changbin, and Han were promoted to regular members of KOMCA.
-As of September 2025, he has 227 songs registered to his name.
+As of August 2026, he has 243 songs registered to his name, the most among K-pop idols.

 In addition, Bang Chan contributed to major film soundtracks, starting in early 2023 when he, along with Han and Changbin, was approached to write and produce "Paradise" for NiziU's 5th single, which became the theme song for Doraemon: Nobita's Sky Utopia.
 The song was also used as the ending theme for the Doraemon television series.
 Continuing his work in television, Bang Chan participated in writing and producing the song "Why?" for the Fuji TV drama Re:Revenge- In the End of Desire, alongside 3Racha.
 Released on 12 April 2024, the track marked Stray Kids' first theme song for a Japanese drama.

 Expanding into film soundtracks, in July, he co-wrote and co-produced the song "Slash" for the soundtrack of the Marvel film Deadpool & Wolverine, marking his first work for a Hollywood film.